Nasal vaccine: Live attenuated influenza vaccine

 The active ingredients in nasal LAIVs are grown in fertilized chicken eggs.
 The practice of growing viruses in chicken eggs is common in vaccine production because these viruses need to be grown inside cells.
 Virus fluid from the incubated chicken eggs is extracted and killed for the viral antigen to be purified for LAIV production.
 Similar to other vaccines, nasal LAIVs contain ingredients in addition to the viral antigen.
 Stabilizers such as gelatine, arginine hydrochloride, monosodium glutamate, and sucrose are commonly used in vaccines to assure the vaccines are still effective during and after production, transportation, and storage as well as delivery.
 Stabilizers are especially important for nasal vaccines as proteases and amino-peptidase in the mucosal membrane can degrade proteins and peptides in vaccines.
 Research continues to improve nasal LAIVs as influenza affects nearly 9 million people.
 As influenza changes slightly each year, continuous research on new strains can improve vaccine efficiency.
 Research on nasal vaccine development for nontypeable Haemophilus influenzae shows that the vaccine binding to surface proteins prevented biofilm formation.
 As a result, this vaccine can have the potential to treat ear infections caused by biofilm from influenza infection.
 New components like α-galactosylceramide (α-GalCer) are also being researched to be used as nasal vaccines against influenza.
 Since α-GalCer induced immune responses when immunized with a replication-deficient live adenovirus, there is evidence that nasal LAIVs can be co-immunized with other treatments against influenza.

-Intranasal COVID-19 vaccines

-Prior to the 2020 global COVID-19 pandemic, animal studies in 2004 on African green monkeys tested a SARS-associated coronavirus (SARS-CoV) vaccine and showed that these monkeys did not emit the virus from their upper respiratory tract after being infected.
-Since then, several intranasal COVID-19 vaccines have been developed with the onset of the COVID-19 pandemic. inCOVACC, Razi Cov Pars, Sputnik, and Convidicia are nasal COVID-19 vaccines that were developed throughout the world to improve vaccine availability and reduce the spread of COVID-19.